Skip to main content

 For specialists

 Procurement posture grounded in the six mechanisms of the Calvin Convention: pre-action constraints, right of override, edge-case registry, right of refusal, provenance preservation, and accountable continuation.
-Translates AI-governance principles into vendor-contract clause language, evidence-request lists, and operating-control requirements that survive the gap between policy and implementation.
+Translates AI-governance principles into vendor-contract clause language, evidence-request lists, and operating requirements that survive the gap between policy and implementation.

 In plain language